hichina989/KazusaGI-CHS/README.md

 # KazusaGI_cb2
  Server sofware reimplementaion for an old version of a certain anime game

+## Please note: the project is still WIP, and many features might not work as intended.
+Same with the code quality, it will go through many rewrites and refactoring in the future, so please don't judge

 # Usage
 - Compile via Visual Studio 2022
 - Put your BinOutput, Lua and ExcelBinOutput in `resources` folder, next to the executable